JoseRoman/snx-leaderboard/README.md

 6. Once a Synth gets to 1 ETH total (90 votes), the destination address of the contract is allowed to withdraw the funds. (this address would be some donation address to Synthetix in the future)

 ## How we built it
 - GitHub Actions
-  - Unit Testing
-  - Code
+  - Code Building
-  - Deployment to Fleek
+  - Contiunous Deployment to Fleek

 ### Tools
 - Solidity
 - Brownie
 - React
 - ENS
+- Chakra UI
 - Fleek